 The value of your claim depends on a variety of factors such as your pre-injury wages, medical treatment recommendations, ability to return to work, and whether you have a permanent disability.
 You can get an idea of how much you might be entitled to in our article on types and amounts of Illinois workers’ comp benefits.
 However, other factors will also impact your claim’s value, such as evidence that your injury wasn’t work-related.
 A well-versed worker’s comp attorney can evaluate your claim and advise you on a fair settlement amount.

 Certain items will be deducted from your settlement check.
 For example, if you have a lawyer, attorneys’ fees and legal costs will be deducted from your settlement.
-For more information about attorneys’ fees, read our article on how much a worker’s comp lawyer costs in Illinois.
+For more information about attorneys’ fees, read our article on how much a worker’s comp lawyer costs.

 If you have an attorney, your attorney will make a settlement demand to the insurance company or its lawyer.
 If you don’t have an attorney, the insurance company might approach you with a settlement offer, or it may not approach you at all.
 Many injured workers do not know that they are eligible to receive a settlement for their injuries.
 You are under no obligation to accept any settlement offer.